vkdolea/age-system/README.md

 - Added a Age Roller close to hotbar.
 Click to roll 3d6 and check stunts.
 Right click to be prompent to roll modifier and TN.
 - Added to vehicle sheets: Armor Rating, Cover, Total Passengers Capacity and Custom Damage for Collision/Sideswipe.
 - On vehicles damage table, line representing vehicle's Velocity Class will have **bold** characters.
+#### Fix
+- Migration issue could cause Conditions not to be created properly on migrated Actors.

 ### 0.4.1 [2021-02-22]
 #### Added